Applications are now open for the 2021 Dr Vince Ham eFellowship.

-CORE Education eagerly invites your applications and wishes you every success!
+CORE Education eagerly invites you to apply and wishes you every success!

 Applications open: Friday 16 October 2020

-If you have any questions, queries, or feedback about the application process, please contact Alyssa McArthur.
+If you have any questions or feedback about the application process, please contact Alyssa McArthur.

-- You will be prepared to share your progress — the learning, approaches, practices — at uLearn 2021 either virtually (prerecorded) or kanohi-ki-te-kanohi and with the wider educational community through producing some research/rangahau artefact as agreed to with our research team.
+- You will be prepared to share your progress — the learning, approaches, practices — at uLearn 2021 either virtually (pre-recorded) or kanohi-ki-te-kanohi and with the wider educational community by producing some rangahau (research) artefact as agreed with our research team.

 Below are the criteria for selection that will be worked through by a selection panel.